 In 2012, 435,871 out of 1.2 million eligible professionals (36 percent) (including those who belonged to group practices that reported under the GPRO and eligible professionals within an ACO that participated in the PQRS via the GPRO) participated in the PQRS, Medicare Shared Savings Program, or Pioneer ACO Model.

-PQRS and eRx Experience
+According to the 2013 PQRS and eRx Experience Report more than 1.25 million eligible professionals were eligible to participate in the PQRS, Medicare Shared Savings Program, and Pioneer ACO Model.
+In 2013, 641,654 out of 1.25 million eligible professionals (51 percent) (including those who belonged to group practices that reported under the GPRO and eligible professionals within an ACO) participated in PQRS, a six-fold increase from 2007.

 We expect to see a significant steady increase in participation in reporting for the PQRS in 2015 2016 than 2012 2013. as eEligible professionals are now more familiar with payment adjustments since eligible professionals are currently experiencing the implementation of the first were not subject to a PQRS payment adjustment, the 2015 PQRS payment adjustment. in 2012.
 Last year, we estimated that we would see a 50% participation rate in 2015.
 We still believe that a 14 percent increase in participation from 2012 is reasonable in 2015.
 Therefore, we estimate that 50 70 percent of eligible professionals (or approximately 600,000 840,000 eligible professionals) will report quality measures data for purposes of the 20172018 PQRS payment adjustment.